 As a result of the reduced costs of Machine Translation, the language industry will face more and more variations and practice of MT in 2018.

-Translation of the applications has been one of the fastest growing aspects of the translation business for the last 3 years.
-Now we can bravely say that in 2017 we have kind of pick and can you imagine what will happen in 2018 – total bum.
+Translation of applications has been one of the fastest-growing aspects of the translation business for the last 3 years.
+Now we can bravely say that in 2017 we have a peak and just you imagine what will happen in 2018?

 In order to increase their popularity and expand their influence on the international market, application developers are making apps available in as many different languages as possible.

-Last month we shared with you and article about the best applications in the translation industry for 2017, let use it as an example, how applications thanks to the translation can break communication borders.
+Last month we shared with you an article about the best applications in the translation industry for 2017, let’s use it as an example, how applications thanks to the translation can break communication borders.

 Video content marketing is hitting its own peak of interest.
 Nowadays Youtube is receiving three hundred hours of video each minute.

-Almost five billion videos are viewed everyday by one and a half billion users.
-70% of the people using Youtube are not located in United States, the majority of people are not even Anglophones.
-These numbers can only show us the increasing call for video translation and localization – the headlining trend for the current year and apparently high demanding for 2018.
-This trend totally changed the meaning of the video marketing and content marketing, which is linked with the content translation.
-We have noted this in our company the marketing content is getting more and more popular and wanted.
+Almost five billion videos are viewed every day by one and a half billion users.
+70% of the people using Youtube are not located in the United States, the majority of people are not even Anglophones.
+These numbers only show us the increasing demand for video translation and localization – the leading trend for the current year and apparently in high demand for 2018.
+This trend changes the meaning of video marketing and content marketing, which is linked to content translation.
+Out of our own experience currently in our company marketing content is getting more and more popular.

-International companies can notably increase the capability of their videos by customizing the content and language of the video to reach the target audience.
+International companies can increase the power of their videos by customizing the content and language of the video to reach the desired target audience.

-If the visualization of your video is set translated well, the next step is to decide how to translate the audio.
+If the visualization of your video is well-produced, the next step is to decide how to translate the audio.
 Options could be, to have a different audio track – a voiceover or dubbing – or to use subtitles.

 Voice-over and Dubbing vs. Subtitling

-The Voiceover technique is highlighting a voice audio track, which is not a component of the narrative.
-If your original video has already voiceover, it would be pace of cake to change one language track for another.
+Voice-over is adding a voice audio track, which is not a component of the narrative.
+If your original video already has a voice-over, it would be a piece of cake to change one language track for another.
 What you will need is the translated transcript, and a voice actor to record the track in the new language.

-As far as the dubbing, I would say that this is preferred method in some cultures.
-People love to listen is their native language, what we have heard from our parents and elderly people is that the subtitles are changing to fast and the pleasure from the movie is lost.
-This is not the case with the young adults; they prefer original movies/videos, with subtitles, this is another method for them to learn the language.
+Regarding dubbing services, we’d say that this is a preferred method in certain countries.
+People love to listen to a movie or video in their native language.
+What we have heard from our parents and elderly people is that the subtitles are changing too fast and the pleasure of watching the movie is lost.
+On the other hand this is not the case with the young adults.
+They prefer original movies/videos, with subtitles and this is another method for them to learn the language.

-That is the reason in most of the countries to have cinemas for movies without dubbing and separate cinemas for dubbed movies.
+That is the reason in most of the countries for the cinemas to show movies without dubbing or to even have separate cinemas for dubbed movies.

-The primary idea of captions were to help people with damaged hearing, however nowadays, a social media has made captioning convenient for all the people, you have experienced this for sure – the “autoplay” function on social media feeds.
+The primary idea of captions was to help people with damaged hearing, however nowadays, social media has made captioning convenient for everyone.
+You have probably experienced

-To summarize all above, I would say that comparing with other industries the language industry is one of the fastest growing industries and the most interesting, the best is still yet to come!
+To summarize all the above, I would say that compared with other industries the language industry is one of the fastest-growing industries and the most interesting.
+Its fast pace and diversity are here to tell us that the best is still yet to come!